 Boxed cereals (even organic, “whole-grain” ones) are heavily-processed, nutritionally bankrupt foods that have to be sprayed with chemical vitamins to be remotely healthy.

-For this reason, and because we are allergic to the wheat, corn, rice and soy common to nearly all packaged cereals, I prefer to make this raw buckwheat granola for quick breakfasts and snacks during the week.
+For this reason, and because we are allergic to the wheat, corn, and soy common to nearly all packaged cereals, I prefer to make this raw buckwheat granola for quick breakfasts and snacks during the week.
 Read More